 Users can use Markdown formatting to document their project and customise its display.
 Projects which are published in a compatible source repository - such as GitHub, Bitbucket, or supported wikis - can be auto-synced in dribdat, so that the documentation work can take place in the README's favored by the open source community.
 You can also update your progress level, in addition to an automatic metric for profile completeness and activity levels, to give each project a progress score.
 Your team members can subscribe to the project once you have started it, link their public profile in the team roster, and make changes to the data.

+Out of the box, your projects advance through a series of stages inspired by the School of Data Pipeline, which you can also configure to follow a different methodology.
 At the end of the event, the teams, audience and organizers should have an excellent overview of the work that was done during the event, see the progress of the documentation at a glance, and export data for analysis using the administrative console.
+The Whitepaper has additional background.

 One starts an Event, to which Challenges (= Ideas) are added.
 These can take the form of Projects (at progress level 0), or Categories.
 A team is made of up of any number of Users who have certain organizer-defined Roles and have joined a Project.